-The Smaller Hawaiian Islands: Molokai and Lanai – you’re most likely to visit these islands if you’re looking for adventure away from the tourist hordes or are splashing some serious cash at one of the remote Four Seasons resorts.
+The Smaller Hawaiian Islands: Molokai and Lanai – you’re most likely to visit these islands if you’re looking for adventure away from the tourists or are splashing some serious cash at one of the remote Four Seasons resorts.

 The Islands Off-Limits to Tourists: Ni’iHau and Kaho’olawe are the remaining two islands and, for the reasons explained below, you’re highly unlikely to step foot on them.

-I’m not going to slap a label on each island (Best for Romance, Best for Hiking etc.) because – thanks to Hawaii’s diversity – you can pretty much find what you want on each island.
-And, it’s perfectly possible to find romance watching the surf or add a hike into a romantic star-gazing trip – that’s the beauty of Hawaii.
+I’m not going to slap a label on each island (Best for Romance, Best for Hiking etc.) because – thanks to Hawaii’s diversity – you can pretty much find what you want on each island – it’s perfectly possible to find romance watching the surf or add a hike into a romantic star-gazing trip – that’s the beauty of Hawaii.
 Plus, as remote exotic islands go, Hawaii has got to be one of the most family friendly places you can go, if you’re treating the kids to the trip of a lifetime.

 Which Hawaiian island to visit might be answered, in the first instant, according to your inbound flight.
 While O’ahu may not be the biggest island (Big Island takes that title, if the name didn’t already tell you that), it does serve as the landing point for most visitors to Hawaii who touch down in Honolulu International Airport.

 Hawaii Big Island